By Preet Majithia

 - Best performers (by result) on the Continental Tour in the Hammer Throw

-Watch out for the USATF selection policy on how the Wild Cards work (I am imagining chaos when say in the men’s 100m Chistian Coleman gets fourth at Trials and later wins the Diamond League Final, and Noah Lyles gets fifth place but has the World Champion Wild Card).
+Watch out for the USATF selection policy on how the wild cards work.
+Imagine the chaos when, say, in the men’s 100m Chistian Coleman gets fourth at Trials and later wins the Diamond League Final, and Noah Lyles gets fifth place but has the World Championship wild cCard, as USATF would only be allowed to send one wild card entry.

-The other bit of intrigue here is that the 2025 Diamond League Final is on 27-28 August.
+The other bit of intrigue here is that the 2025 Diamond League Final is on August 27th and 28th.
 This is after the official qualifying window closes on 24 August, and is very late on to be changing entries if additional people qualify via Wild Card (potentially knocking someone else out of the rankings).

 Field events